sah1awy/Pyspark/README.md

 # Pyspark
-Implementing preprocessing and ml technique using pyspark
+Implementing preprocessing and ml techniques using pyspark